biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 just gen-lint
 ```

-### Commit your work
+### Commiting your work

-Once the rule implemented, tested, and documented, you are ready to open a pull request!
+Once the rule is implemented, tested and documented, you are ready to open a pull request!

 Stage and commit your changes: